Unifying Causal Representation Learning with the Invariance Principle: Identifiability Theory via the Invariance Principle

-\textbf{High-level overview.} \looseness=-1 Our general theory of latent variable identifiability, based on the invariance principle, consists of two key components: (1) ensuring the encoder's sufficiency, thereby obtaining an adequate representation of the original input for the desired task; (2) guaranteeing the learned representation to preserve known data symmetries as invariance properties.
-The sufficiency is often enforced by minimizing the reconstruction loss ~\citep{locatello2020weakly,ahuja2022weakly,lippe2022citris,lippe2022causal, lachapelle2022disentanglement} in auto-encoder based architecture, maximizing the log likelihood in normalizing flows or maximizing entropy~\citep{zimmermann2021contrastive,von2021self,daunhawer2023identifiability,yao2023multi} in contrastive-learning based approaches.
-The invariance property in the learned representations is often enforced by minimizing some equivalence relation-induced pseudometric between a pair of encodings~\citep{von2021self,yao2023multi,lippe2022citris,zhang2024identifiability} or by some iterative algorithm that provably ensures the invariance property on the output~\citep{squires2023linear,varici2024linear}.
-As a result, all invariant blocks $A_i, i \in [n_{\iotaset}]$ can be identified up to a mixing within the blocks while being disentangled from the rest.
+\textbf{High-level overview.} \looseness=-1 This section presents a general theory for latent variable identification that brings together many identifiability results from existing CRL works, including multiview, interventional, temporal, and multi-task CRL.
+Our theory of latent variable identifiability, based on the invariance principle, consists of two key components: (1) ensuring the encoder's sufficiency, thereby obtaining an adequate representation of the original input for the desired task; (2) guaranteeing the learned representation to preserve known data symmetries as invariance properties.
+The sufficiency is often enforced by minimizing the reconstruction loss ~\citep{locatello2020weakly,ahuja2022weakly,lippe2022citris,lippe2022causal, lachapelle2022disentanglement} in auto-encoder based architecture, maximizing the log likelihood in normalizing flows or maximizing entropy~\citep{zimmermann2021contrastive,von2021self,daunhawer2023identifiability,yao2023multi} in self-supervised approaches.
+The invariance property in the learned representations is often enforced by minimizing some equivalence relation-induced regularizer~\citep{von2021self,yao2023multi,lippe2022citris,zhang2024identifiability} or by some iterative algorithm that provably ensures the invariance property on the output~\citep{squires2023linear,varici2024linear}.
+As a result, all invariant blocks $A_i, i \in [|\iotaset|]$ can be identified up to a mixing within the blocks while being disentangled from the rest.
 This type of identifiability is defined as \emph{block-identifiability}~\citep{von2021self} which we restate as follows: